 Generative artificial intelligence (AI) tools are now widespread and easy to access.
-Staff, pupils and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Bard.
+Staff, pupils and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Gemini.

-Hawridge & Cholesbury CE School recognises that AI has many uses to help pupils learn, but may also have the potential to be used to bully others.
+Hawridge & Cholesbury CE School recognises that AI has many uses to help pupils learn but may also have the potential to be used to bully others.
 For example, in the form of 'deepfakes', where AI is used to create images, audio or video hoaxes that look real.
+Staff should also be aware of the risks of treating AI produced content as an authoritative source of information both in an educational sense, but also in a safeguarding sense.
+For example, there have been incidents where a vulnerable person has sought the council of AI when contemplating suicide only for the AI to convince them that they should follow through with their plans.